yamunarani-s/Git-and-Github-Workshop-DRESTEIN-24/README.md

 2. Initialize a Git Repository: - What command initializes a Git repository in your directory?

 git init

 3. Create and Modify Files: - How do you create a new file named `hello.txt` and add the content 'Hello, Git echo "Hello, Git" > hello.txt

-git status
+git status.
-.

 4. Check the Status of Your Repository: - What command displays the status of your repository? git status
 This command shows information about the current state of the repository, including any files that are staged, unstaged, or untracked.